Polaker/Movie-Service/README.md

 - ✅ Postman

 # About project
-Multi-user simple web service with Spring Boot that allows adding movies and series that can be watched by unique users
+- Multi-user simple web service with Spring Boot that allows adding movies and series that can be watched by unique users.

+- In future I would like to add subscribtion mode, deleting movies and series, reviews and rating and use Lombok to reduce boilerplate code